Gd-godz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script 3-new_owner changes the owner of the file hello to user betty This script 4-empty, creates an empty file called hello This script 5-execute, adds execute permission to the owner of the file hello
+This script 3-new_owner changes the owner of the file hello to user betty This script 4-empty, creates an empty file called hello This script 5-execute, adds execute permission to the owner of the file hello This script 6-multiple_permissions, adds execute permissions to the owner and group owner and read permission to other users